Whether you’re a well-known company that’s been around for years or a “new guy/gal on the block,” establishing credibility for your company is vital.

 “Setting up a methodical testimonial-soliciting program, you can increase tenfold your effective use of testimonials,” said Stone.

-So, when you’re looking for ways to market yourself and wondering just what you’ll do next, turn to your customers.
+So, when you’re looking for ways to market yourself and wondering just what you’ll do to create social proof, turn to your customers.
 Give them the chance to praise your good graces.
 And don’t be afraid to ask them for “constructive criticism” as well — it will help you provide better service in the future.